 This program brings together students, faculty, practitioners, and entrepreneurs from around the country and the world to explore innovation in legal education and practice.
 LawWithoutWalls enables students to collaborate across institutions and countries, tp gain business, entrepreneurial, investigative research, and team building skills and, more than that, invaluable experience and insight into the world of law and business.

 Professor Caroline Bradley is an expert in United States securities regulation, international finance, and business associations.

 Patricia Brown is an internationally-recognized expert in the field of international taxation, with specialties in tax treaty policy and interpretation and the international taxation of financial products and institutions.
-She is also the chair of the Graduate Program in Taxation, which is ranked in the top 10 in the U.S.

 Professor Michele DeStefano teaches a course on law, technology, and innovation, and her scholarship focuses on the growing intersections between law and business and legal entrepreneurship.

 Professor Stephen Halpert teaches in the areas of business associations, business transactions, securities regulation, bankruptcy, creditors' rights and remedies, and insurance.